 - Do not eat 2 hours prior to class.
 If you need to eat close to class time, choose light foods such as fruit or yogurt.

-- Drink plenty of water 24-hours before class, 2 liters (approx. 120 oz.) in addition to what you normally drink.
+- Drink plenty of water; 16-32 ounces in addition to what you normally drink.
 Start hydrating 24-hours in advance.
-Minimize water intake the hour prior to class to allow the bladder to be empty when class begins.
-Attempting to hydrateduring class is too little, too late & creates distraction.
-Little sips of water in between the postures, as needed, is OK.
+Minimize water intake 30 minutes prior to class so your bladder isn't full when class begins.
+Attempting to hydrate during class is too little, too late & creates distraction.
+Feel free to take little sips of water in between the postures, as needed.

 - Replace your electrolytes: sodium, potassium, calcium, and magnesium.
-If you notice you’re feeling over-tired or getting a headache during or after class, then try taking a natural source of electrolytes such as coconut water or a banana; other sources of electrolytes: Smart Water, Vitamin Water or an electrolyte supplement such as Emergen-C.
+If you notice you’re feeling over-tired or getting a headache during or after class, then try ingesting a natural source of electrolytes such as coconut water, a banana, or fresh-squeezed lemon juice in your water.

 What to Bring:

 - A full-size bath or beach towel over your yoga mat to catch your sweat.

 - A water canteen.
 We have free filtered water for refills or we sell Smart Water/Vitamin Water for $3/each.
 Glass is not permitted in our studios.